simplworld/simpl.world.website/_docs/tutorials/multi-player/modelservice.md

 $ pip install -r requirements.txt
 ```

+Note, if you receive any errors when installing the above requirements, make sure you have python3.6-dev installed.

 Please note, if `DJANGO_SETTINGS_MODULE` is leftover from a previous session, you may need to unset it:

 ```shell